OpenEvalProject/evals/manuscripts/elife-23040/v1/manuscript.md

 Although we found no changes in somatic excitability between novel and familiar mazes during an individual recording, we asked how intrinsic properties, such as the AP threshold, might regulate spiking activity across different recordings.
 In agreement with previous findings (Epsztein et al., 2011), we found that the AP threshold was negatively correlated with the mean AP rate in novel mazes (p=0.041, Figure 4E, top).
 Interestingly, no such correlation was found in familiar mazes, for which the mean AP rate was instead positively correlated with the baseline Vm (p=0.003, Figure 4F, bottom right).
 In addition, the baseline Vm was more depolarized in epochs with ≥1 AP than in epochs with no spontaneous activity for both novel and familiar mazes (NOV: p=0.002, FAM: p<0.001, Figure 4F).
 These results suggest that in a novel environment, intrinsic cellular excitability helps to determine the initial place field representation.
 Then, when the environment has become familiar, inputs can drive the stored spatial representations in CA1 irrespective of excitability.

-## Spatial tuning of subthreshold Vm stabilizes with experience
+### Spatial tuning of subthreshold Vm stabilizes with experience

 As increases in the strength of place field inputs did not appear to be sustained, we looked for other evidence of lasting spatial learning.
 Stabilization of spatially tuned firing with experience is a sign of hippocampal learning (Wilson and McNaughton, 1993; Mehta et al., 1997, 2000, 2002; Kentros et al., 1998; Leutgeb et al., 2004; Frank et al., 2004; Cacucci et al., 2007).
 Experience-dependent changes in the spatial tuning of inputs have not previously been studied with intracellular recording.
 Moreover, using extracellular recording, changes cannot be inferred where there is little or no spiking, such as regions outside of place fields and in silent cells.
 Therefore, we analyzed the tuning of inputs across the whole environment as reflected in the shape of the entire subthreshold Vm curve versus location (Figure 1), and changes in this tuning with experience.

-We assessed spatial tuning as a function of experience by computing the linear correlation of AP rate or subthreshold V
+We assessed spatial tuning as a function of experience by computing the linear correlation of AP rate or subthreshold Vm activity in each lap with the average activity over the entire epoch (‘overall epoch’) (Figure 5A and Figure 5—figure supplement 1A), where each correlation was computed across all spatial bins (i.e., the entire extent of the maze).
+To begin with, high or low spatially correlated activity could be observed in novel or familiar mazes (Figure 5—figure supplement 2), and an individual cell’s correlation score in novel mazes did not predict its score in familiar mazes (or vice versa) for AP rate (p=0.16) or subthreshold Vm (p=0.83).
+We therefore compared spatial correlation scores for novel versus familiar epochs independent of paired exposures.
+All epochs were included, with the following exception.
+In our experiments, for each recording, the animal was generally first exposed to a familiar maze followed by a novel or other familiar maze.
+In many cases (10/32 cells), this first familiar maze recording was also the first exposure to any maze for the animal on that day.
+We suspected that spatial correlations could be disrupted in these first familiar epochs due to nonspecific behavioral factors (Figure 2—figure supplement 2B), thus partially masking differences from novel epochs.
+More generally, this is a factor that may be useful to consider in future VR studies.
+With all first epochs of the day (whether familiar or novel) excluded (Figure 5B; see Figure 5—figure supplement 1B for the same analysis including all epochs; note, excluding the initial epoch of each day did not alter any of the previous findings such as the difference in peak AP rate and subthreshold Vm amplitudes, Figure 5—figure supplement 3; similarly, excluding the region surrounding the primary reward location did not alter these results), we observed that AP rate correlation scores were, again, generally high and similar (p=0.29) in familiar (Pearson’s r: 0.65 ± 0.14) and novel (0.58 ± 0.09) mazes (Figure 5B, top).

 ![Figure 5.](https://cdn.elifesciences.org/articles/23040/elife-23040-fig5-v1.jpg)

 **Figure 5.:** (A) Example of two cells recorded in a novel (left) and familiar (right) maze.
 AP rate (top) and subthreshold Vm (bottom) activity (normalized to the peak value in each lap) for each lap, color-coded based on the spatial correlation score (Pearson’s r) of the lap’s AP rate or subthreshold Vm profile with the overall epoch profile.
 (B) Left: Mean spatial correlation of the AP rate (top), subthreshold Vm in all locations (middle), and out-field (i.e., excluding the Vm-defined field region) subthreshold Vm (bottom), averaged across all individual laps shown in the corresponding panels on the right.
 This includes all cells recorded in a NOV or FAM maze (unpaired, minimum of 4 laps required).
 Right: Individual lap AP rate (top), subthreshold Vm (middle), and out-field subthreshold Vm (bottom) spatial correlation scores in NOV (red) and FAM (black) mazes (mean ± SE) versus lap number.
 Gray box highlights the comparison of NOV versus FAM within the initial laps (1-2).
 Black horizontal lines indicate the significance of unpaired comparisons (two lap smoothing) between the given FAM laps and the initial laps 1–2 in the FAM mazes; thick lines: p<0.05, thin lines: n.s.
 Similarly, red horizontal lines are for NOV mazes.
-Note that (B) excludes all first maze epochs experienced by the animal on that day (see text and Figure 5—figure supplements 1 and 3). *p<0.05; **p<0.01.DOI: http://dx.doi.org/10.7554/eLife.23040.011
+Note that (B) excludes all first maze epochs experienced by the animal on that day (see text and Figure 5—figure supplements 1 and 3). *p<0.05; **p<0.01.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/23040/elife-23040-fig5-figsupp1-v1.jpg)

 **Figure 5—figure supplement 1.:** (A) Subthreshold Vm spatial tuning across laps in a novel (left) and familiar (right) epoch, similar to Figure 5A.
 Note the increase in spatial tuning within the novel epoch, whereas the spatial correlation scores were high from the initial laps in the familiar maze.
 The cell is silent in this familiar epoch example.
 (B) Same analysis as Figure 5B except all maze epochs are included.
 Results show the same trends as Figure 5B.
 (C) Same as (B, middle panels), but for the subset of epochs in which the cell is silent.
 Similar to the result including all epochs, the spatial correlation scores increase within novel epochs and are high from the initial laps in familiar mazes.
 (D) Left: Same as (B, middle panels), but for running speed.
-(E) Correlation of the running speed correlation score versus the subthreshold Vm correlation score for all pairs of laps in NOV epochs.DOI: http://dx.doi.org/10.7554/eLife.23040.012
+(E) Correlation of the running speed correlation score versus the subthreshold Vm correlation score for all pairs of laps in NOV epochs.

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/23040/elife-23040-fig5-figsupp2-v1.jpg)

 **Figure 5—figure supplement 2.:** (A–C) Four example epochs.
 Top: Overall epoch 2-D AP rate map (shown in linearized coordinates below in black) and subthreshold Vm (shown in linearized coordinates below in gray); Middle: Individual lap AP rate (black) and subthreshold Vm (gray); Bottom: Spatial correlation scores (Pearson’s r) for the AP rate (left) and subthreshold Vm (right) activity of each lap versus the corresponding overall epoch activity profiles.
 AP rate and subthreshold Vm lap activity is normalized to the peak activity value on each lap.
 Note that Cell 2 (B) expresses low and high mean spatial correlation scores in two different maze epochs (FAM and NOV, respectively).
 Green asterisk: Place field contains a CS in that lap.
-Note that the novel epoch shown (B) is the same as that shown in Figure 6A.DOI: http://dx.doi.org/10.7554/eLife.23040.013
+Note that the novel epoch shown (B) is the same as that shown in Figure 6A.

 ![Figure 5—figure supplement 3.](https://cdn.elifesciences.org/articles/23040/elife-23040-fig5-figsupp3-v1.jpg)

-**Figure 5—figure supplement 3.:** (A)-(J) Excluding the initial maze of the day does not alter results for NOV, FAM, and NOV versus FAM maze epoch comparisons of peak (A)-(D) (where for (B, left) and (D) the peak is determined within the overall epoch Vm-defined field, and for (C) the peak is determined within the place field for NOV-FAM maze pairs in which there was a place field in at least one epoch of the pair) and baseline activity (E)-(F), AP threshold (G), input resistance (H), subthreshold Vm oscillatory power (I)-(K), or the relationship between AP threshold (L) and baseline subthreshold Vm (M) versus mean AP rate. *p<0.05; **p<0.01.DOI: http://dx.doi.org/10.7554/eLife.23040.014
+**Figure 5—figure supplement 3.:** (A)-(J) Excluding the initial maze of the day does not alter results for NOV, FAM, and NOV versus FAM maze epoch comparisons of peak (A)-(D) (where for (B, left) and (D) the peak is determined within the overall epoch Vm-defined field, and for (C) the peak is determined within the place field for NOV-FAM maze pairs in which there was a place field in at least one epoch of the pair) and baseline activity (E)-(F), AP threshold (G), input resistance (H), subthreshold Vm oscillatory power (I)-(K), or the relationship between AP threshold (L) and baseline subthreshold Vm (M) versus mean AP rate. *p<0.05; **p<0.01.

 ![Figure 5—figure supplement 4.](https://cdn.elifesciences.org/articles/23040/elife-23040-fig5-figsupp4-v1.jpg)

-**Figure 5—figure supplement 4.:** m hill as a function of experience.Normalized subthreshold Vm (mean ± SE) for the initial laps 1–2 and late laps 6-end with respect to the normalized position of the overall epoch AP rate field (0–1) for NOV and FAM maze epochs.
+**Figure 5—figure supplement 4.:** Normalized subthreshold Vm (mean ± SE) for the initial laps 1–2 and late laps 6-end with respect to the normalized position of the overall epoch AP rate field (0–1) for NOV and FAM maze epochs.
 Center-of-mass (CoM) of each curve marked with vertical lines.
 Animal running direction from left to right.
-Note the leftward shift (the direction opposite to the animal’s movement) of the CoM from the initial to late laps within both NOV and FAM epochs, as well as from NOV to FAM epochs.DOI: http://dx.doi.org/10.7554/eLife.23040.015
+Note the leftward shift (the direction opposite to the animal’s movement) of the CoM from the initial to late laps within both NOV and FAM epochs, as well as from NOV to FAM epochs.

 In contrast, the subthreshold Vm spatial correlation scores were significantly lower in novel than familiar mazes (NOV: 0.58 ± 0.12, FAM: 0.69 ± 0.03, p=0.003, Figure 5B, middle left).
 Moreover, the Vm correlation scores were lower in the initial laps (p=0.003, Figure 5B, middle right), then significantly increased across laps within a novel but not familiar epoch, reaching close to the familiar values in later laps (Figure 5B, middle right).
 This progressive stabilization of spatial tuning with experience is an intracellular signature of the establishment of a long-term memory trace.

-## Spatial tuning of subthreshold Vm stabilizes across the entire environment
+### Spatial tuning of subthreshold Vm stabilizes across the entire environment

 We then asked where this progressive stabilization was occurring.
 Extracellular studies have shown that CA1 place field spiking stabilizes with experience (Wilson and McNaughton, 1993; Frank et al., 2004; Leutgeb et al., 2004; Cacucci et al., 2007).
 Is the stabilization of spatial tuning we observed in CA1 occurring for its inputs across the whole environment?